 From time to time most of us will have a call drop out, delayed texts or slow internet on our mobile phone.
 But, if you regularly have mobile reception problems, then you are not getting the service you're paying for.

-If you experience persistent drop outs and chronically poor mobile reception in the places that you live and work, here are five simple steps to hopefully get your issue resolved quickly.
+If you experience persistent drop outs and chronically poor mobile reception where you live and work, it means you are not getting the full benefit of the service you have paid for.